Qovery/documentation/website/docs/community/reward/friend-sponsorship.md

 Share your referral link via [your web console][urls.start_qovery].

-1. Your friend click on your link.
+1. Your friend clicks on your invite link.
-2. Your friend is redirected to create an account.
+2. Your friend gets redirected to create an account.
 3. Your friend create an account.
-4. You get both rewarded by receiving a $15 Qovery credits.
+4. You both get rewarded with $15 as Qovery credits.

 ## FAQ